project-fika/Fika-Installer/README.md

 ## Linux Support

 Linux support is not planned.
 However, only minimal code modifications should be required for Linux compatibility.
-Feel free to submit a PR for Linux support.
+Feel free to submit a PR.